omaranwar85/2023-01-data-science-exercise/README.md

 visulize_data(months = [6],filter_size=21)
 ```

 The use of larger filter generates smoother surfaces for visualisations but also filters the high frequency features from the data.
-Here is an example of hspec features for the 6th month when plotted as a surface.
+Here is an example of hspec features for the 6th month when projected as a 3-D surface.
 Surface on the left uses the raw data, whereas the surface on the right uses the filtered data with filter size of 21x21.

 Caution: Use of larger averaging filters is not appropriate if there are NaNs in the data.